Click Here for Our Recommended Antivirus for Your Device

 Main Differences Between Zoo and Sanctuary

-1. A zoo is an artificially created habitat and a sanctuary is a natural habitat that’s usually meant for protection of the animals.
+1. A zoo is an artificially created habitat, and a sanctuary is a natural habitat that’s meant for the protection of the animals.

-3. All species of animals and birds are available in a zoo but in a sanctuary, only locally available species are found.
+3. All species of animals and birds are available in a zoo, but only locally available species are found in a sanctuary.

 5. A zoo covers a smaller area compared to a sanctuary.